-In rare cases it may not be possible to acheive the required E rating.
-In this situation, or if you have spent at least £3500 (inc Vat) and the property still does not reach an E, you can then apply for and exemptions.
+In rare cases it may not be possible to achieve the required E rating.
+In this situation, or if you have spent at least £3500 (inc Vat) and the property still does not reach an E, you can then apply for an exemption.

 More information about applying for a MEES exemption can be found by CLICKING HERE.

 Don’t guess yourself which improvements to undertake, as all improvements are not equal and you may be disappointed if you spend unnecessary money to no avail.

 Work with your Assessor and you’ll get to an E rating that will take into account the least disturbance to the property and the lowest costs improvements to get your property compliant.

 Still have a question, drop us an email.